Your cart is currently empty!

 Header image: © John Moore / Getty Images

-Shown for the time in New York City, the World Press Photo Exhibition 2025 features the 42 winners of the annual World Press Photo Contest, highlighting the year’s best and most important photojournalism and documentary photography, selected by an independent jury.
+Shown for the first time in NYC in over a decade, the World Press Photo brings together 42 winning projects of the 2025 World Press Photo Contest, presenting images of urgent and compelling photojournalism and documentary photography, selected by an independent jury.

 The winning projects span six world regions—Africa; Asia-Pacific & Oceania; Europe; North & Central America; South America; and West, Central & South Asia.
 Reflecting a diversity of perspectives, 30 of this year’s winners are local to the regions where their stories take place.

-The 2025 laureates document urgent issues shaping our world today, including migration, the climate crisis, war, protest, conflict, animals, sport, and family.
-Among them are World Press Photo of the Year winner Samar Abu Elouf for her portrait of nine-year-old Mahmoud Ajjour severely injured while fleeing an attack in Gaza; and finalists John Moore, who photographed Chinese migrants after crossing the U.S.–Mexico border, and Musuk Nolte who documented a community coping with drought in the Amazon.
+The 2025 laureates document pressing issues shaping our world today, including migration, the climate crisis, war, protest, animals, sport, and family.
+Among them are World Press Photo of the Year winner Samar Abu Elouf, recognized for her portrait of nine-year-old Mahmoud Ajjour, severely injured while fleeing an attack in Gaza; and finalists John Moore, who photographed Chinese migrants after crossing the U.S.–Mexico border, and Musuk Nolte, who documented a community coping with drought in the Amazon.

 Their work demonstrates the essential role of visual journalism at a time when press freedom is increasingly under threat, with 103 journalists killed worldwide in 2024, the deadliest year on record.